PrashantChauhan001/java-tasks/README.md

-# java-tasks
+# Java tasks

-This repository is created to code Java code with various example
+### This repository is created to code Java code with various example